 Authentication of your own users should be considered as a separate logical process from Access-Request packet handling/'proxying'.
-This is covered later in RADIUS server configuration for Home service.
+This is covered later in section_13.

 To save having to revisit this part of your configuration at a later stage, it is worthwhile tackling the issue of dealing with badly-formed usernames during this setup stage.
 Due to the huge number of users of Govroam and explosive growth over recent years, this is an important topic.
 Dealing with badly formed usernames applies to both local authentication of your own users and forwarding of auth requests for visitors.
 The object of filtering invalid realms is covered in the separate advisory document Filtering of Invalid Realms.
-How put this into practice with FreeRADIUS and for Microsoft NPS the Microsoft NPS 2008R2 config to avoid bad usernames flooding NRPS document and in the govroam nps implemention guide to be published shortly.
+How put this into practice with FreeRADIUS and for Microsoft NPS the Microsoft NPS 2008R2 config to avoid bad usernames flooding NRPS document and in the govroam_nps_implemention_guide to be published shortly.